aws-ia/terraform-aws-eks-blueprints/examples/node-groups/managed-node-groups/README.md

 kubectl apply -f kubernetes/nginx-spot.yaml
 ```

-If we scale the deployment, it will fullfill first the 2 nodes in the nodegroup spot_2vcpu_8mem
+If we scale the deployment, it will fullfil first the 2 nodes in the nodegroup spot_2vcpu_8mem

 ```bash
 kubectl scale deployment/nginx-spot --replicas=10